Accessibility

 Telephones

-TTY/ TDD phones are avialble throughout the terminal building.
+TTY/ TDD phones are available throughout the terminal building.
 In pre-security they are located on the Departure Level across from the United Airlines and at the west end of the Arrivals Lower Level.
-In post-security TTY/ TDD phones are located near gates 3,9 and 21.
+In post-security TTY/ TDD phones are located near gates 3, 9 and 21.

 TSA Cares